 The Tx or Rx analog circuits specified in the AMI file by means of the parameter Ts4file shall be used as a direct replacement of the corresponding analog model described by the [Model] keyword.
-Also, the model maker may choose to include the package and/or on-die interconnect model in the Touchstone file data.
-The reserved AMI parameter Ts4file_Boundary shall be used by the model maker to inform the EDA tool and the user about the content of the Touchstone file.
-If the model maker includes the package effects in the Touchstone file (i.e., Ts4file_Boundary is set to “pin”), the EDA tool must ignore the package model in the IBIS file.
-If the package effects are not included in the Touchstone file specified by the parameter Ts4file (i.e., Ts4file_Boundary is set to “buffer” or “pad”), the reserved AMI parameter Ts4file_Package_Options shall be used to specify the source of the remaing model up to the “pin” terminals.
-The options include the use of the package definition associated with the [Model] keyword (via [Component] and [Pin] information) or the use of a separate 4-port network data pointed to by the reserved AMI parameter Ts4file_Package_Data.

 By definition, the placement of the Ts4file information within .ami files makes the Ts4file data exclusively limited to AMI applications.
 If the same electrical behavior is desired for non-AMI applications of the same IBIS model (the one referencing the Algorithmic Model) the model maker can optionally provide an equivalent description using the [External Model] keyword.
 However, the latter is not needed if the model is intended for AMI applications only.